Marker Making in Garment Industry

 9High initial investment.Lower initial investment.

-10Skilled operator needed.Workable without skilled operator.
+10A skilled operator is needed.It works without a skilled operator.

 Computerized Marker Making

-The computerized marker making is of two types.
+Computerized marker making is of two types.
 They are.

 1. Automatic marker making